rucev/ci-cd-mern-demo/docs/deploy-mern-project.md

 Commit and push these changes, then manually redeploy your API.
 After this, the app should work without CORS problems.

+### Stop auto-deploy:
+No that everything works, go to the build settings and disable automatic deploys on push, this way we will manage with our pipeline when does the project deploy.

 ## Next Steps

 Now that the MERN app is successfully deployed, we can focus on automating testing and deployments using a CI/CD pipeline.
-Let's start with our [backend](./api-pipeline.md).
+Let's start with our [frontend](./app-pipeline.md).